 About Scott Stoll

 In the pit of despair, Scott asked himself a question: "If I could do anything, what would I do?"
 His answer resulted in a quest for happiness around the world on a bicycle (31,495 miles, 4 years, 50 countries, 6 continents).
 His adventures are chronicled in "Falling Uphill," a tale described as having moments from pure survival to pure enlightenment.
 Upon returning home and seeing the fruits of his journey inspire so many people, Scott hopes to create a life full of entertaining and inspiring tales about his adventures of self-discovery and the magic and mysteries of life.
-He was recently honored to be the Cultural Ambassador to Argentina by the US Dept. of State, and recieved the Hosteling International's "Spirit of Adventure Award", among other distinctions.
+He was recently honoured to be the Cultural Ambassador to Argentina by the US Dept. of State, and received the Hostelling International's "Spirit of Adventure Award", among other distinctions.
 Scott is currently working with local schools as an artist-in-residence.

 The longer story: In 2001, Scott left behind beloved San Francisco and began the first pedal strokes of his trip around the world, which almost ended 5 days later when the terrorists struck New York City.
 After a month-long deliberation, Scott decided to continue his trip during what would become a unique moment in history, being one of the few Americans to travel abroad and the only one to travel the world on a bike.
 Citizens of other countries would often regard Scott as "the bicycling ambassador".
 And unlike most modern day adventures, Scott traveled the world with nothing more than a paper map, and of course the prerequisite open-mind and an open-heart.